temporalio/documentation/docs/dev-guide/golang/project-setup.md

 **How to create a new Namespace on the development server**

 The development server does automatically create a default Namespace (named "default") when it starts up.
-However, we will create a custom one for our application.
+However, you will create a custom one for our application.
-Since this is something we recommend at a production level, we recommend practicing it with the development server.
+Since this is something recommended at a production level, it's recommend practicing it with the development server.

 Use the `temporal operator namespace create` command using the Temporal CLI to create a new Namespace on the development server.